jxmot/github-feeds/README.md

 This particular implementation of a "to top" scroll button can be applied to an *element*.
 And has an adjustable threshold for determining when the button appears.
 The files involved are:
 * `public_html/assets/css/totop.css` - button styling and relative location
-* `public_html/assets/js/totop.js` - enable or disable the button, and manage its appearance in the parent element
-* `public_html/assets/js/github-feed.js` - contains `jumpToTop()`, a global function called when the button is clicked
+* `public_html/assets/js/github-feed.js` - contains `gfJumpToTop()`, a local function called when the button is clicked

-# GitHub API Issues
+# Known GitHub API Issues

 The GitHub API is not perfect, it has bugs and some confusing documentation.
 I will try to clear up a few things here:

 * Repository `"WatchEvent"` - This was an odd one.
 I found out that a "star" event type is not what you would expect.
 Such as "starred".
 Instead the data contains "started".
 GitHub support told me - "*Having the action as "started" is intentional.
 This is also referenced in our documentation:*".
 There's only a brief mention with no explanation as to "why", it can be found [here](<https://docs.github.com/en/developers/webhooks-and-events/events/github-event-types#watchevent>).
 * Where oh where is the watchers count?
 This is another confusing GitHub API anomaly.
 You may have noticed that the repository list shown in the plug-on has star counts, fork counts, and issue counts.
 But no watcher counts.
-Even though the API documentation seems to indicate it should be available in the field `"subscribers_count"`. what is **not made clear** is that `"subscribers_count"` will only be available when retrieving data for a specific repository.
+Even though the API documentation seems to indicate it should be available in the field `"subscribers_count"`.
+What is **not made clear** is that `"subscribers_count"` will only be available when retrieving data for a specific repository.
 That means that none of the “search” endpoints will return that field, period.

 ---
 <img src="http://webexperiment.info/extcounter/mdcount.php?id=github-feeds">